 "I write unto you, fathers, because ye have known him that is from the beginning."
 (1 John 2:13)

-Often this widely used term refers to ancestors—both as family lineage (our fathers) or as significant contributors from the past (founding fathers, church fathers)—and occasionally to someone responsible for inventing or starting something important (father of modern medicine, father of our country).
-Sometimes it is used as a title of respect for a leader, a scholar, or a seasoned elder who has gained recognition for wisdom from long experience.
+Often this widely used term refers to ancestors, both as family lineage (our fathers) or as significant contributors from the past (founding fathers, church fathers).
+And occasionally to someone responsible for inventing or starting something important (father of modern medicine, father of our country).
+Sometimes it is used as a title of respect to a leader, a scholar, or a seasoned elder who has gained recognition for wisdom from long experience.

-John emphasizes that latter sense in our text, referring to mature Christians who have been involved “from the beginning”—possibly referring directly to those like himself who have firsthand knowledge of the events of Christ’s ministry.
-Such men would have “known him” (twice emphasized, 1 John 2:13 and 2:14) and should provide valuable strength and wisdom for the “children” and “young men” who need their counsel.
+John emphasizes that latter sense in our text, refering to mature Christians who have been involved "from the beginning"--possibly referring directly to those like himself who have firsthand knowledge of the events of Christ's ministry.
+Such men would have "known him" (twice emphasized, 1 John 2:13 and 2:14) and should provide valuable strength and wisdom for the "children" and "young men" that need their counsel.

 But this instruction goes beyond recognizing the contribution of first-generation Christians.
-Here, the single most significant attribute of these fathers is that they have “known” the One “that is from the beginning,” emphasizing the Greek idiom that denotes the unique attribute of the Source (eternal existence) of our relationship with God.
+Here the single most significant attribute of these fathers is that they have "known" the One "that is from the beginning," emphasizing the Greek idiom which denotes the unique attribute of the Source (eternal existence) of our relationship with God.